Dev-Ansar/Fullstack-project-DearDiary/README.md

-# Unit 5 - Final Project
+# Full Stack Project

-This is the Unit 5 final project, where I built a Diary Entry Application that allows users to create, read, update, and delete diary entries.
+In this project I built a Diary Entry Application that allows users to create, read, update, and delete diary entries.
 The application integrates a beautiful UI, handles user inputs efficiently, and utilizes a robust back-end service for handling data storage and operations.
 This project demonstrates the essential components of a full-stack application, including front-end UI/UX design, back-end server implementation, and API integration.
 It supports essential CRUD operations and provides a polished and user-friendly interface for interacting with diary entries.

 ## Tech Stack